NardJ/Tin-Whistle-Helper/README.md

 ## Tab file format

 It is also possible to edit the tbs and tb files directory.
-View tutorial.tb and tutorial.tbs for instructions.
+Editng makes some more options available, like multiple texts, custom placed and colored.View tutorial.tb and tutorial.tbs for more instructions.

 Example file
 ```
 # tempo in bps